Moving to New Zealand

 New Zealand has an egalitarian society.
 This means it is illegal to discriminate anybody as everyone is equal regardless of race, gender, and religion.
 New Zealand is a very open-minded country which makes it a fantastic place to live.

-Languages of NZ
+Languages of New Zealand

 English is the most widely spoken language in New Zealand.
 However, as of 1987, Maori was recognised as the country’s official language.
 New Zealand was also the first country to give sign language official status in 2006, with New Zealand Sign Language (NZSL) being given the title.

 The Maori language is used nowhere else in the world and keeping the language alive is something all New Zealanders are passionate about.
-Only around 5% of the population use it on a day to day basis but many media and art schools teach in the language and encourage its use.
+Only around 5% of the population use it on a day-to-day basis but many media and art schools teach in the language and encourage its use.

 New Zealand Food